MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/topnestedoperator.md

 |TEXAS|123400.5101|||All Other End Locations|58523.2932000001|
 |All Other States|1149279.5923|||All Other End Locations|1149279.5923|

-The following query shows the same results for the first level used in the example above.
+The following query shows the same results for the first level used in the previous example.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSsp5qpRKM9ILUpVCC5JLElVUMzMU9BQD3GNcAxW11FQ93b0CwayNIGqiktzcxOLMqtSQSwNp9T0zDyfxBJNAPC7f85LAAAA" target="_blank">Run the query</a>